datasciencewithdaniel/capture-the-data-flag/README.md

 ## Challenge 1 - 1 Point

 The Components of a program are five elements that the judges rate the skaters on up to a maximum of 10.
 This means that the best component score a skater can achieve is 50.00.
 This component score is then reduced by any deductions that the skater incurs.
-Using this component score as a proxy for how well the judges felt the program went, without factoring in any of the specifc elements, **what is the top component score achieved by a skater?** To be able to compare across the Short Program (SP) and Free Program (FP) as well as between genders, ignore the `factor` column and simply use the `baseValue` as the raw component score.
+Using this component score as a proxy for how well the judges felt the program went, without factoring in any of the specific elements, **what is the top component score achieved by a skater?** To be able to compare across the Short Program (SP) and Free Program (FP) as well as between genders, ignore the `factor` column and simply use the `baseValue` as the raw component score.
 This answer should be a decimal number between 0.00 and 50.00 to 2 decimal places.

 ## Challenge 2 - 2 Points

-Deductions can be found in the components of a program and are negative values that decrease the score a skater recieves.
-These are most often for falls but can also be for other infractions that are noted in the data dictionary above. **What is the most amount of deductions a skater has recieved in a single skate?** This answer should be an integer number greater than 0.
+Deductions can be found in the components of a program and are negative values that decrease the score a skater receives.
+These are most often for falls but can also be for other infractions that are noted in the data dictionary above. **What is the most amount of deductions a skater has received in a single skate?** This answer should be an integer number greater than 0.

 ## Challenge 3 - 3 Points

-In order to compete at the competitions in this dataset such as the World Champtionships and the Grand Prix Final, skaters have to qualify at other events and be invited. **Which event has the greatest number of skaters from a single nationality?** This answer should be a `year`, a `competition`, a `nationality`, and an integer for the number of skaters associated with that event.
+In order to compete at the competitions in this dataset such as the World Championships and the Grand Prix Final, skaters have to qualify at other events and be invited. **Which event has the greatest number of skaters from a single nationality?** This answer should be a `year`, a `competition`, a `nationality`, and an integer for the number of skaters associated with that event.

 ## Challenge 4 - 4 Points

 Each element has a different code that is recorded as explained above. **What is the most popular Jump element, and what is the most popular Spin element?** This answer should be the name of the element that can be found in the `Jumps` data and the `Spins_Steps` data respectively.
 For the purpose of this challenge, combination jumps are treated as their own jump instead of a combination of 2-3 individual jumps, as well as the level of the spin will be ignored (the trailing number).

 ## Challenge 5 - 5 Points

+To find out the results of a competition, the elements scores (the sum of the `baseValue` and the `goe`) are added to the component scores (the `baseValue` multiplied by the `factor`).
+These are then summed across both the Short Program (SP) and the Free Program (FP) for each skater in a competition.
+The medals are then awarded to the top three skaters with gold, silver, and bronze respectively. **In the recent 2022 Olympic Winter Games, who took the gold medal in the men's event, and who took the gold medal in the women's event, and what were each of their scores?** This answer should be two names, on of each of the gold medalists, and two scores, which are numbers to two decimal places.

+## Challenge 6 - 6 Points